In This Article

 Although called a strong grip it is for the individual to consider.

-The main thing to achieve better scoring at golf is consistency and being confident in your swing when you have a particular shot to perform.
+The main thing to achieve better scoring in golf is consistency and being confident in your swing when you have a particular shot to perform.

 Place your left hand, and firmly grip the club making sure that as you do the clubface is square on the target.

 Make sure you can only see three knuckles – those of the ring, middle, and index fingers.